OldG Hosting provider reviews

 Advanced users may outgrow shared hosting quickly

-Final Verdict
+Final verdict

-Bluehost is a solid entry-level hosting provider that excels at onboarding new users and simplifying WordPress setup.
+A solid entry-level hosting provider that excels at onboarding new users and simplifying WordPress setup.
 While it does not lead in performance or pricing efficiency, it remains a dependable option for beginners who want a smooth start.

 Best suited for first-time site owners who value ease of use and WordPress compatibility over raw performance or long-term cost optimisation.